senemyalin/Data-Mining/README.md

 In conclusion, we worked on NLP(Natural Language Processing), Neural Network Processing and Recommendation System.
 We learned how to analyze text-based data.
 In this analysis, we cleared the text by removing the punctuation and stop words.
 As a result of our research, we saw that every word has polarity and subjectivity, interpreted according to these values.

 Then we worked on application of a neural network with multi layer perceptron.
 By using MLPClassifier we taught the machine the product information and had it guess which brand it was.

+In addition, we experienced Recommended System.
+We focused on (User-Based Collaborative Filtering) UB-CF which is a memory-based method.
+The main idea behind UB-CF is that people with similar characteristics share similar taste.

+The motivation behind coding this assignment is to deep dive into the algorithm and understand how data mining process work.
+We learned the techniques we will use while carrying out these studies by researching and experimenting.
+As we do such works, we gain the ability to produce solutions to existing problems over a real scenario as much as possible.